How much does a car really cost in Singapore?

 - COE Rebate at end of 10 years = $0

-As for PARF rebate, this is a percentage of money you get refunded from your ARF, or Additional Registration Fee, which is basically a tax you’ve paid on the value of your car.
-(PARF stands for Preferential Additional Registration Fee)
+As for the Preferential Additional Registration Fee (PARF) rebate, this is a partial refund from your Additional Registration Fee (ARF), which is basically a tax you’ve paid on the value of your car.

 Again, how much you get depends on when you scrap your car, on a graduating scale of between 75% to 50% of your ARF.
 Therefore, if you scrap your car at the end of 10 years, you get back 50% of your ARF.